Evita (musical): Early 1980s US national tours

-1987 UK and Irish Tour
+1987 UK and Irish tour

 Rebecca Storm played Eva with Chris Corcoran as Che.

 1988 European Tour

 Rebecca (Becky) Norman played Eva with James Sbano as Che and David Wasson as Perón with performances in Italy, Holland and Germany.

-1989 World Tour
+1989 world tour

 Florence Lacey starred once more with James Sbano as Che and Robert Alton as Perón.

-1994 US Tour
+1992-1994 US tour

-A touring production was mounted in anticipation of the film version which lasted over a year and featured several actresses in the title role, including future Tony nominee Marla Schaffel.
-It was directed and choreographed by Larry Fuller and featured Daniel C. Cooney as Che.
+A touring production was mounted in anticipation of the film version which lasted nearly two years and featured several actresses in the title role, including Valerie Perri, Donna Marie Asbury and Marla Schaffel.
+It was directed and choreographed by Larry Fuller and featured John Herrera and Daniel C. Cooney as Che.

-1995–1996 UK Tour
+1995–1996 UK tour

 Paul Nicholas and David Ian, with the original producers Robert Stigwood and David Land, mounted a version closely based on the original London production starring Marti Webb, one of the first performers to play Eva, with Chris Corcoran as Che, Duncan Smith as Perón, Leo Andrew as Magaldi and Poppy Tierney as the mistress.
 Despite some criticism over the casting of Webb at the age of 50, the success of the tour led to extensions throughout 1996.